 12 ways to protect yourself from zika, chikungunya or dengue virus

 It’s not very often that I find similarities between my in-laws in Guatemala and Hollywood actress Lindsay Lohan.
 But last winter, they were all hit by chikungunya, the mosquito-borne virus that causes severe fevers, headache and joint pain.
 Unlike dengue (which can sometimes be fatal) or zika (which causes birth defects) caused by the same kind of mosquito, chikungunya (pronounced chik-en-gun-ye) is usually not fatal but the joint pain can be debilitating and can linger for months.
 There is no vaccine or cure.
-But you can protect yourself from the mosquitos that carry the zika, chikungunya or dengue virus.
+But you can protect yourself from getting bitten by mosquitos that carry the zika, chikungunya or dengue virus.